pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/readme.md

 Left click and drag on empty space while holding down alt will break all connection wires along its way.
 ![6](break.gif)

+Tips:
+It's recommended that you go to editor preference window and set "Spling Hover Tolerance" to higher than 10 for better control.